alexanderromanenko/Advanced-Machine-Learning/README.md

 The best result of 99.6% accuracy was achieved using CNN

-The depository consists of Python Code used in the task and a report describin the task, methodology and results.
+The depository consists of Python Code used in the task and report describing the task, methodology and results.